kieranajp/donatello/Write-up/src/41-Construction.md

 </figure>
 </div>

-More screen captures of the implemented UI are available in [Appendix M](#Appendices-2-13).
+More screen captures of the implemented UI are available in [Appendix K](#Appendices-2-11).

 The final features to implement for the sprint were logging in and creating accounts.
 The hashing and salting algorithms were already written, so all that was needed to do was create a database class and hook everything up to the user interface.
+Additionally, the IP address of the computer logging in needed to be reported and stored in the database so that downloads would know which IP to be transmitted to.
+IPs were converted to and stored as integers via the `INET_ATON()` function in MySQL.
 This went through with few problems and effectively passed black-box testing.
 The remaining feature was for auto-login: the application is designed to be started whenever Windows starts, so the user would not want to have to type a username and password every time they reboot.
 It was decided that the application should remember the last user to log in, and this user's information could be wiped with a logout button.
 Additionally, after creating a new account, the user would have to log in once more (for security purposes) before they would be remembered.
 This logic was fairly easy to implement, and so the sprint was completed without issue.

 ###Sprint 3 - Web Service
 Slated for this sprint was the web service and its methods.
 Once again, 10 days were allocated to this sprint.
 However, this sprint was not as without incident as the previous one.